|Chapter: 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 |||Property Use and Maintenance|

 |Article: 1 | 2 | 3 |||Protected Uses|

 |Section: 4700 | 4705 | 4706 | 4710 | 4715 | 4720 | 4725 | 4730 | 4735 | 4736 | 4739 | 4740 | 4741 | 4745 | 4745.1 | 4746 | 4747 | 4750 | 4751 | 4753 ||

-(a) Any covenant, restriction, or condition contained in any deed, contract, security instrument, or other instrument affecting the transfer or sale of any interest in a planned development, and any provision of a governing document, is void and unenforceable if it effectively prohibits or unreasonably restricts an eligible housing development project from using the floor area ratio standards authorized under Section 65913.11 of the Government Code.
+(a) Any covenant, restriction, or condition contained in any deed, contract, security instrument, or other instrument affecting the transfer or sale of any interest in a common interest development, and any provision of a governing document, as defined in Section 4150, that either effectively prohibits or unreasonably restricts the installation or use of an EV-dedicated TOU meter or is in conflict with this section is void and unenforceable.

 This section is referenced in Sections: None